Nico-Shock/QemuGUI-nqg-/README.md

 - A more modern UI with rounded corners and a compact view.
 - A skip button below the ISO creation screen.
 - A fluent animation bar with a centered percentage display above it for operations like cloning or managing snapshots.
-- Fixed right click menu so you can now right click on the entire bar.
 - Added greyouts for options that aren’t available (e.g., 3D acceleration).
 - Added a recommendation for the graphics APIs.
+- Detection of the available CPU cores and system RAM.

 Features that are not implemented yet:
-- Detection of the available CPU cores and system RAM.
 - Graphical error popup with a "Details" button, a small error icon at the bottom left showing terminal logs, a "Report" button on the bottom right linking to the GitHub issues page, and a "Close" button to the left of it.
 - Fixes to the Graphics API screen; for example, the QEMU default screen is used for SDL.
 - Greyouts for misconfigured or unsupported graphics APIs.
 - Feature to double click a list item in the GUI to jump directly to the correct VM window.

 ### Small Info: